DavyJonesLocker/capybara-email/README.md

 Please make sure you include tests!

-Unles Rails drops support for Ruby 1.8.7 we will continue to use the hash-rocket syntax.
+Unless Rails drops support for Ruby 1.8.7 we will continue to use the hash-rocket syntax.
 Please respect this.

 Don't use tabs to indent, two spaces are the standard.